JoHeinrich/amos-ss16-proj5/Bill of Material.md

 This file provides the basic information about project structure, technical tools, third party software and the build process.

 ### About project
-This project contains four parts: Input, Object Detection(or Image Processing), Scenario Analysation and Communication.
+This project contains four parts: Input(or Messaging), Object Detection(or Image Processing), Scenario Analysation and Communication.
 Input part does the preprocessing of the data like HDF5 and output the corresponding images.
-Objec
+Object Detection part gives out the spatial information of detected objects.
+Scenario Analysation part chooses the appropriate scene for further analysations.
+Communication part does the information exchanging between cars.

 ### Technical information about project
 ##### Programming Language: